Hustra03/EncronaExamensarbete/encrona-simulator/SimulatorDescription.md

 This is a Java-based simulation platform, with a modular architecture, since the intention is that specific aspects can be further developed when they become relevant.

-Below is a description of the different parts of the system
+Below is a description of the different parts of the system.

 ## Misc